PopovEvgeniy/mugenconfigeditor/readme.txt

 1.7.9: The small changes.
 1.7.9.1-1.7.9.2: The documentation has been updated.
 1.8: The source code was recompiled under Lazarus 4.0 RC1.
+1.8.1: The source code was recompiled under Lazarus 4.0 RC3.